Final Fantasy Tactics Advance: Plot

 After running into school bullies, Marche brings Mewt and Ritz to his house to play with Doned.
 Mewt has found an old book he wishes to show them; the book is the Gran Grimoire, which transforms St. Ivalice into the fantasy realm of Ivalice.
 Marche wakes from sleep to find the town transformed and his friends living new and for them more satisfying lives.
 Mewt has become the respected Prince of Ivalice with his formerly-drunk father as Judgemaster and his once-dead mother as queen, Ritz's white hair has naturally become the red she had dyed it to fit in, and Doned is fully healthy and able to walk.
-However Marche sees that Newt's rule and clan wars that have erupted between factions is causing suffering for the transformed townsfolk.
+However Marche sees that Mewt's rule and clan wars that have erupted between factions is causing suffering for the transformed townsfolk.
 Marche begins his search for a way home, aided by Montblanc and his clan, but his quest brings him into conflict with his friends who are attached to the dream world and resent his efforts.
 His attempts to reach Mewt are blocked by both Cid, and the warrior Llednar Twem, later revealed to be the manifestation of Mewt's negative emotions.

 To return St. Ivalice to normal, Marche breaks the magical crystals sustaining it, along the way overcoming the Judges' tyranny and reconciling with Doned.
 He also bests Ritz in combat, and convinces Cid to ally with him.
 With Cid's help Marche defeats Llednar Twem, but Mewt's mother continues to protect his fantasy; she is a manifestation of the Gran Grimoire's magic shaped by Mewt's longing for his mother.
 Marche defeats the Gran Grimoire, promising to support Mewt, which causes the dream world to vanish.
 Back in reality, the four have grown from their experience and are able to improve their lives; Cid finds a new job, Ritz lets her hair return to its natural white, Doned begins making friends, and Marche and Mewt stand up to the bullies.

 In addition to the main plot, there are two side plots: the Redwing Arc and the Judge Arc.
 The Redwing Arc centers around the Redwings clan, a foreign crime ring, their subordinate clan Borzoi, and their smuggled foreign monsters.
 The other is the Judge Arc, unlockable after beating the main three hundred missions.
 This serves as an alternative ending where Marche never goes on his quest and stays in the dream world, overthrows several corrupt judges, and becomes Cid's successor.